 Together with top designer Hendrik Vibskov and a new musical score by composer Mikael Karlsson, Alexander Ekman produced a groundbreaking performance in which he transformed the stage into an actual lake.
 Hendrik Vibskov adopted part of the choreography for his Fall Collection Show in Paris and for his Copenhagen Show during Fashion Week.

 After premiering to great acclaim ‘A Swedish Midsummer Nights Dream’ in 2015 at the Royal Swedish Ballet, Alexander Ekman created his fourth full evening work for the Dresden Semper Oper Ballet in 2016.
 ‘COW’ was enthusiastically received by audience and critics and Alexander Ekman won the prestigious German Theater Award FAUST for this production.

-In 2017 he created ‘JOY’ for the Joffrey Ballet Chicago and a new full evening for the Paris Opera Ballet entitled ‘Play’.
+In 2017 Alexander Ekman created the short work ‘JOY’ for the Joffrey Ballet Chicago and a new full evening for the Paris Opera Ballet entitled ‘Play’.

 ‘A Swedish Midsummer Nights Dream’ had its North American Premiere with the Joffrey Ballet Chicago in April 2018.